herrbischoff/awesome-macos-command-line/README.md

 ### Bluetooth

-Up to OS X 10.11 (El Capitan) the Bluetooth daemon is named `blued` instead of `bluetoothd`.
+Up to OS X 10.12 (Sierra) the Bluetooth daemon is named `blued` instead of `bluetoothd`.
 You need to adjust the `killall` command accordingly.

 ```sh